elastisys/compliantkubernetes/docs/user-guide/logs.md

 ![OpenSearch Dashboards](../img/osd-home.png)

 From here click "Visualize & analyze" to continue and you will be greeted with the options to go forward to either **Dashboard** or **Discover**.
-Opening the sidebar in the top left will also provide navigation to OpenSearch Dashboards features, and here **Visualize** can be found in addition to the two former two outlined in the page shown below.
+Opening the sidebar in the top left will also provide navigation to OpenSearch Dashboards features, and here **Visualize** can be found in addition to the former two, as outlined in the page shown below.

 ![OpenSearch Dashboards Sidebar](../img/osd-sidebar.png)

 Since we are concerned with searching logs and their visualization, we will focus on these three features indicated by the red rectangle in the figure above.
 If you are interested to know more about the rest please visit the [official OpenSearch Dashboards documentation](https://opensearch.org/docs/latest/dashboards/index/).

 Before we dive in further, let us discuss the type of logs ingested into OpenSearch.
-Logs in CK8s cluster are filtered and indexed by Fluentd into four categories.
+Logs in CK8S cluster are filtered and indexed by Fluentd into four categories.

 **Application level logs**:

-- **Kubeaudit logs** related to [Kubernetes audits](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) to provide security-relevant chronological set of records documenting the sequence of activities that have affected system by individual users, administrators or other components of the system.
+- **Kubeaudit logs** related to [Kubernetes audits](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) to provide a security-relevant chronological set of records documenting the sequence of activities that have affected the system by individual users, administrators or other components of the system.
 This is mostly related to the ISO 27001 requirement A.12.4.3 "Administrator and Operator Logs".

-- **Kubernetes logs** that provide insight into CK8s resources such as Nodes, Pods, Containers, Deployments and ReplicaSets.
+- **Kubernetes logs** that provide insight into CK8S resources such as Nodes, Pods, Containers, Deployments and ReplicaSets.
 This allows you to observe the interactions between those resources and see the effects that one action has on another.
-Generally, logs in the CK8s ecosystem can be divided into the cluster level (logs outputted by components such as the kubelet, the API server, the scheduler) and the application level (logs generated by pods and containers).
+Generally, logs in the CK8S ecosystem can be divided into the cluster level (logs outputted by components such as the kubelet, the API server, the scheduler) and the application level (logs generated by pods and containers).
 This is mostly related to the ISO 27001 requirement A.12.4.3 "Administrator and Operator Logs".

 **Platform level logs**: